AaronLasseigne/active_interaction/README.md

 ### Dates and times

 Filters that work with dates and times behave similarly.
 By default, they all convert strings into their expected data types using `.parse`.
+Blank strings will be treated as `nil`.
 If you give the `format` option, they will instead convert strings using `.strptime`.
 Note that formats won't work with `DateTime` and `Time` filters if a time zone is set.

 #### Date